MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-outbound-warehouse-flow.md

 ---
-title: Design Details - Outbound Warehouse Flow | Microsoft Docs
+title: Design Details - Outbound Warehouse Flow
-description: The outbound flow in the warehouse begins with a request from released source documents to bring the items out of the warehouse location, either to be shipped to an external party or to another company location.
-From the storage area, warehouse activities are performed at different complexity levels to bring the items out to the shipping docks.
+description: This topic talks about the sequence of the outbound warehouse flow from released source documents to ready-to-ship items.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual